vlad-grigoryan/temporal-react-hook/README.md

 ### `useTimeZone hook`
-<p>The <b>useTimeZone</b> hook provides the current time zone and a function to convert a given date-time to a different time zone using the Temporal API.</p>
+<p>The <b>useTimeZone</b> hook provides the current time zone and a function to convert a given date-time to a different time zone using the Temporal API.
+It offers flexible conversion options including output format control and wall-clock time preservation.</p>

 #### Features:
 - __Current Time Zone:__ Provides the current time zone.
-- __Time Zone Conversion:__ Converts a given PlainDateTime to a specified time zone, preserving the instant in time (not just the wall clock time).
+- __Flexible Time Zone Conversion:__ Converts between time zones with multiple output format options.
+- __Wall-Clock Time Preservation:__ Option to preserve either the exact instant or the wall-clock time during conversion.
+- __String Formatting:__ Built-in formatting options for string output.

 ### Example Usage